hy-ds-group-11/dhcpcluster/doc/week50.md

 There is a laundry list of stuff that can still be polished (currently only in our Discord), and those should probably be converted to GitHub issues and resolved eventually.

+## 2024-12-10

+We got the server to run on three separate nodes over the Internet.
+It wasn't trivial, there were (and are) still some bugs in the server code.

+Regardless, this is a milestone achievement for the project, and fulfillment of course grading criteria as well.

+A demo video was recorded, which can be viewed in the [README](../README.md).

+Remaining bugs and improvement ideas were documented in [Issues](https://github.com/hy-ds-group-11/dhcpcluster/issues).